lokesh0921/DateNow/README.md

 - Google for Gemini AI
 - React community for amazing tools
 - All contributors who help improve this project

-## 📞 Support

-If you have any questions or need help:

-- Create an issue on GitHub
-- Join our community discussions
-- Check the documentation

 ---